ricki-z/SDS011/Readme.md

 # SDS011

 Arduino library for dust Sensor SDS011 (Nova Fitness Co.,Ltd)
-This library uses SoftSerial to connect to the SDS011.
+This library uses SoftSerial or HardwareSerial to connect to the SDS011.

 ## Usage